 Before you start separating scrap metals, let us first establish what constitutes scrap metal.

-Scrap metal is any product that contains metal or metallic element that can be reused or recycled for future use.
+Scrap metal is any product that contains metal or metallic elements that can be reused or recycled for future use.

 It’s good to familiarize yourself with the different types of scrap metal, so you know where to sell them and approximately how much money they’d fetch.